How to choose the right camouflage for deer stalking

 Deer have eyes either side of their head and can see around nearly 360 degrees.

 It is said that deer also see in monochrome, though some recent research suggests that they can see in colour, but not in the same way that a primate does.
 Some research suggests that they are able to see blues and greens and into the ultraviolet spectrum.
 Deer are certainly able to spot hi-viz orange – not due to the colour, but principally because of its reflective quality.
 They do not have the full spectrum of colour that we do, which is red, green and blue because the construction of their eyes is different from that of humans and they do not see red.
-So we have to ask the question, does wearing camouflage aid the stalker in his or her never-ending quest to remain invisible.
+So we have to ask the question, does wearing camouflage aid the stalker in his or her never-ending quest to remain invisible?

 Camouflage is really all about breaking up a stalker’s outline.
-Deer have no focused central vision, their eyes are on the side of their head and sight is not their strongest sense.
+Deer have no focused central vision and sight is not their strongest sense.
 They are, however, experts at spotting movement.
 One scratch of your nose through that face veil and they will spot it.
-Keep still and camouflage certainly does give you properties similar to those of the invisible man.
+Keep still and camo certainly does give you properties similar to those of the invisible man.

-However, the shades of camo do have to fit the habitat in which you are hunting – a wildfowling pattern doesn’t fit well in conifers and at times a simple dark green fits in well.
+However, the shades of camouflage do have to fit the habitat in which you are hunting – a wildfowling pattern doesn’t fit well in conifers and at times a simple dark green fits in well.

 Given that deer can’t distinguish colour very well, most types of camouflage will break up your outline successfully enough, some better than others.
 You don’t have to use camouflage to be successful but choosing the right choice of camouflage for the territory in which you are stalking helps.